 The only caveat is that crispy kale doesn’t exactly hold up like a potato chip.
 I found that the way to eat this is to dip it very carefully and then kind of shove the whole thing in your mouth with the palm of your hand before it has the chance to crumble all over you.
 Jack assured me that this was very attractive to watch.

-1 bunch of curly green kale
+- 1 bunch curly green kale

-olive oil for drizzling
+- Extra-virgin olive oil, for drizzling

-1 teaspoon white miso paste
+- 1 teaspoon white miso paste

-1/2 a small garlic clove
+- ½ small garlic clove

-1 teaspoon toasted sesame oil
+- 1 teaspoon toasted sesame oil

-Preheat oven to 400 degrees.
+- Preheat the oven to 400 degrees.